signalfx/lambda-layer-versions/splunk-apm/README.md

 # Splunk OpenTelemetry Lambda Layer

-Splunk OpenTelemetry Lambda Layer for AWS lambda enables seamless instrumentation of lambdas to collect metrics and traces.
-All components are preconfigured to use Splunk Observability Cloud as the backend, either through direct ingest or via the Smart Agent).
-Users can enhance their existing Lambda functions by adding the Splunk-managed layer directly.
+Splunk OpenTelemetry Lambda Layer for AWS Lambda enables seamless instrumentation of lambdas to collect metrics and traces.
+All components are preconfigured to use Splunk Observability Cloud as the back end.
+Users can enhance their existing Lambda functions by adding this Splunk-managed layer directly.

 For x84_64 builds, use the layer name `splunk-apm` and update from [our published splunk-apm ARNs](./splunk-apm.md).